Fundamental constants: from measurement to the universe, a window on gravitation and cosmology: Constants and fundamental physics

-\item from an {\em experimental point of view}: these parameters can only be measured.
-If the theories in which they appear have been validated experimentally, it means that, at the precisions of these experiments, these parameters have indeed been checked to be constant, as required by the necessity of the reproducibility of experimental results. \end{itemize}
+\item from an \emph{experimental point of view}, these parameters can only be measured.
+If the theories in which they appear have been validated experimentally, it means that, at the precisions of these experiments, these parameters have indeed been checked to be constant, as required by the necessity of the reproducibility of the experimental results. \end{itemize}

-This means that testing for the constancy of these parameters is a test of the theories in which they appear and allow to extend our knowledge of their domain of validity.
-This also resonates with the definition by \cite{weinberg83} who stated that they cannot be calculated in terms of other constants ``\dots not just because the calculation is too complicated (as for the viscosity of water) but because we do not know of anything more fundamental''.\\
+This means that testing for the constancy of these parameters is a test of the theories in which they appear and allows us to extend our knowledge of their domain of validity.
+This also resonates with the definition by \cite{weinberg83} who stated that they cannot be calculated in terms of other constants ``\dots not just because the calculation is too complicated (as for the viscosity of water) but because we do not know of anything more fundamental''.
+We could say that the more constants a theory involves the higher its contingency, which may link with the discussion we shall have on fine tuning in Sec.~\ref{section5}.

-This has a series of implications. {\em First}, the list of fundamental constants to consider depends on our theories of physics and, thus, on time.
-Indeed, when introducing new, more unified or more fundamental, theories the number of constants may change so that this list reflects both our knowledge of physics and, more important, our ignorance. {\em Second}, it also implies that some of these fundamental constants can become dynamical quantities in a more general theoretical framework so that the tests of the constancy of the fundamental constants are tests of fundamental physics, which can reveal that what was thought to be a fundamental constant is actually a field whose dynamics cannot be neglected.
+This has a series of implications. \emph{First}, the list of fundamental constants to consider depends on our theories of physics and, thus, on time.
+Indeed, when introducing new, more unified or more fundamental, theories the number of constants may change so that this list reflects both our knowledge of physics and, more important, our ignorance. \emph{Second}, it also implies that some of these fundamental constants can become dynamical quantities in a more general theoretical framework so that the tests of the constancy of the fundamental constants are tests of fundamental physics, which can reveal that what was thought to be a fundamental constant is actually a field whose dynamics cannot be neglected.
 If such fundamental constants are actually dynamical fields it also means that the equations we are using are only approximations of other and more fundamental equations, in a kind of adiabatic limit, and that an equation for the evolution of this new field has to be obtained.

 The reflections on the nature of the constants and their role in physics are numerous.
 We refer to the books by \cite{barrow-book, ul-book,fritzsch-book, uzanleclercqbook,NEW_uzanleclercqbook} and to \cite{weinberg83, okun96, bjorken1, duff01,wilczek07, hfcte, volovik09, NEW_Langacker:2017uah} for various discussions of this issue that we cannot develop at length here.
 This paragraph summarizes some of the properties of the fundamental constants that need to be kept in mind.